Wisconsin Republicans urge removal of DA over parade deaths

 Sixteen Republican state lawmakers who represent the Waukesha area, including Senate President Chris Kapenga, called on Evers to “immediately” remove Chisholm from office, saying he has neglected his duty to the people of Wisconsin.

-The governor can only take action to remove a district attorney is a local taxpayer brings a specific, written allegation against the officeholder.
+The governor can only take action to remove a district attorney if a local taxpayer brings a specific, written allegation against the officeholder.
 None of the lawmakers who signed Monday’s letter live in Milwaukee County.

 Evers’ spokeswoman, Britt Cudaback, said the governor had yet to receive a verified complaint from a local taxpayer calling on Chisholm to be removed.
 If a valid one is received, the governor can only take action following an investigation if the district attorney is found to be guilty of “inefficiency, neglect of duty, official misconduct or malfeasance in office.”